nikolaospapagiannis/nebula-ai/E2E-ENVIRONMENT-READY.md

 ## Executive Summary

-The FireFF v2 E2E testing environment is **96% ready** for comprehensive testing.
+The Nebula AI E2E testing environment is **96% ready** for comprehensive testing.
 All critical infrastructure services are running and verified.
 The Chrome extension is packaged and ready to load.
 Application services are configured and ready to start on demand.

 ### What's Ready NOW ✅
 - **6/6 Infrastructure Services** operational (PostgreSQL, Redis, MongoDB, Elasticsearch, RabbitMQ, MinIO)